hftbattle/documentation/en/interface/analysis/charts.md

 - *y_axis_type* — side to display the vertical axis: *ChartYAxisType::Left* or *ChartYAxisType::Right* (ChartYAxisType.Left or ChartYAxisType.Right in *Python*).
 - *chart_number* — 0 for the default chart, 1 or more for your custom charts.

-Strategy standing on best price in each direction modification to display best price chart:
+Strategy standing on best price in each direction and displaying best price chart:

 {% codetabs name="C++", type="c++" -%}
 #include "participant_strategy.h"